SravanMahajanam/react-complete-guide/README.md

 ### `npm install`

-Creates the node_modules directory and adds teh required modules.
+Creates the node_modules directory and adds the required modules.

 ### `npm start`